enja-2001/QRScanner/README.md

 # <div align = "center">QRScanner</div>

-QRScanner is an android app that can scan and decode any qr code very fast.
+An android app that can scan and decode any qr code very fast.

 ## Tech stack
 - Java